Robust Quadruped Jumping via Deep Reinforcement Learning

 where $\bm{K}_{p,joint}$ and $\bm{K}_{d,joint}$ are diagonal matrices of proportional and derivative gains in the joint coordinates.

 To improve tracking performance, a Cartesian PD controller is added.
-From the desired joint angle $(\bm{q}_d)$ and joint velocity $(\bm{\dot{q}}_d)$ trajectories, we extract desired foot positions$(\bm{p}_d)$ and foot velocities $(\bm{v}_d)$ in the leg frame.
-Thus the full controller for tracking the desired jumping trajectory becomes:
+From the desired joint angle $(\bm{q}_d)$ and joint velocity $(\bm{\dot{q}}_d)$ trajectories, we extract desired foot positions $(\bm{p}_d)$ and foot velocities $(\bm{v}_d)$ in the leg frame.
+Thus the Cartesian PD and full controllers for tracking the desired jumping trajectory become:

 where $\bm{J}(\bm{q})$ is the foot Jacobian at joint configuration $\bm{q}$, $\bm{K}_p$ and $\bm{K}_d$ are diagonal matrices of proportional and derivative gains in Cartesian coordinates, and $\bm{\tau}_{\mathrm{ff}}$ is the feed-forward torque from Equation~\ref{eqn:jumping_jointPD}.